 Grand Pines - A little over an hour north of Winnipeg's center, near the east banks of Lake Winnipeg lies Grand Pines.
 Regretably another golf course I have not had a chance to play but once again, when multiple people recommend a golf course it is worth checking out.
 Measuring 6,664 yards from the back tees, Grand Pines winds through large mature birch and pine trees.
 It was designed by David Grant to conform to USGA specs which tells me this will be a strategic, well bunkered golf course with a great variety of hole designs.
 In a setting in close proximity to Victoria and Grand Beach, Grand Pines offers a great day to get away for a morning round of golf and an afternoon on the beach.

 Granite Hills Golf Club - A golf course that has stormed onto the golfing scene in Manitoba in the last 10+ years and for good reason.
 An hour and a half out of Winnipeg, 20 minutes north of Lac du Bonnet, Granite Hills Golf Club is established.
 This course cuts through the rocky ground of the Canadian Shield to the shores of Lac du Bonnet boasting 5 holes directly along the lake offering the views that I wish Helca had more of down the entirety of the fairway.
 Outside of these five holes, Granite Hills does not disappoint either.
 The holes wind up and down the dramatic, rocky terrain with fairways bordered by thick, native forrest and large rock croppings.
 This track stretches out to 7,082 yards making it a real challenge for golfers should they choose to take on it's full length.
 I was equally impressed with many of the inland holes but my favorite hole has to be the short par 4 16th which has the lake directly down your left side for the entire hole offering great views and a birdie opportunity on the closing stretch of your round.
-Granite Hills is my favorite course in this area of Manitoba and is well worth the trip into the Canadian Shield to see.
+Despite a sometimes less than welcoming atmosphere, Granite Hills is well worth the trip into the Canadian Shield to see.

 Pinawa Golf & Country Club - Located just 30 south of Granite Hills Golf Club is the "Course That Nature Built", Pinawa Golf & Country Club.
 Much like Granite Hills, Pinawa cuts through rocky terrain and boreal forrest to create a dramatic 6,270 yard golf course.
 Located along the banks of the Pinawa Channel & Winnipeg River Pinawa is not demanding in length off the tee and you only see these bodies of water come in to play on a few holes.
 That is not to say Pinawa is lacking in anyway.
 The golf course is one of my favorites in the province, offering a fun, sporty lay out with the potential for some shots to ricochet off the rock formations, sometimes for the better, sometimes not so much.
-This character can be seen in the punch bowl like first green pictured below.
-Much like Granite Hills, PinawaG&CC is slightly isolated but a 36 hole day with these two gems might be the best day trip in Manitoba.
-Anyone disagree??
+This character can be seen in the punch bowl like green pictured below.
+Much like Granite Hills, PinawaG&CC is slightly isolated but is worth the trip and when properly conditioned is potentially my favorite in this area.

 Falcon Lake Golf Course - A course that I decided to include in the North East region is located directly down the Trans Canada highway, an hour and a half east of Winnipeg.
 Cut directly out of thick forrest, Falcon Lake is an extremely peaceful setting created by Norman H. Woods in the mid to late 1950's.
 The course is always in fantastic condition and remains almost unchanged from the day it opened which is rare with many well renowned golf courses today.
 After Lakeland Golf Management recently took over operation of the golf course Falcon has seen a wealth of improvements to infrastructure including a beautiful new clubhouse.
 In addition to a great golf course, Falcon Lake offers an 18 hole mini golf course, tennis courts, botchy ball and horse shoe games for additional activities.
 I want to complement Falcon on these additional offerings and not just settling for a premiere golf course, but growing their offerings to the public.
 Offering these other activities brings other individuals to the property and widens the exposure to the game of golf specifically with the younger demographic.
 Well done Falcon Lake!